SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 );
 ```

-And slightly more advanced case, where string literals are mixed with non string literals (in this case, variables):
+And the bit more advanced case, where string literals are mixed with non-string literals (in this case, variables):

 ```javascript
 let helloStatement =